-Robert Armetta has studied extensively throughout the United States and Europe, at schools including Columbus College of Art and Design, the Pennsylvania Academy of Fine Art, Barnstone Studios, Atelier Lack, the Florence Academy of Art, the New York Academy of Art where he earned his M.F.A., and the Water Street Atelier.
+Robert Armetta is a painter who studied extensively in the U.S., at such institutions as Columbus College of Art and Design, the Pennsylvania Academy of Fine Art, and Water Street Atelier, and in Italy at the Florence Academy of Art and the Angel Academy of Art.
+He earned his M.F.A. from the New York Academy of Art, where he graduated with honors in 1998.

 Teaching & Awards